Visit the Department

 Our faculty keep their own schedules and you should contact them directly via email.
 You can use the links from the Faculty directory to propose dates that would be convenient for you.
 You may also contact current graduate students in order to try to arrange a meeting; a list of current grads, with their research interests, is in the Graduate directory and includes email addresses.

-Additionally, you may email the Graduate Program Assistant describing your research goals and plans for visiting, and that can be forwarded to our graduate student email list.
-Once you have a specific date narrowed down you should notify the Graduate Program Assistant, who can answer many general questions and give a brief tour of the department.
+Additionally, you may email the Graduate Program Assistant, describing your research goals and plans for visiting, and that can be forwarded to our graduate student email list.
+Once you have a specific date narrowed down you should notify the Graduate Program Assistant, Alyson Alexander, to be sure she will be available at the time of your visit.
+She can answer many general questions and give a brief tour of the department.
 You should also plan on sitting in on classes and consider a campus tour.

 When are the campus tours offered?

 The UCSB Visitor’s Center offers campus tours daily at noon and 2 p.m.
 No reservations are required; you can just show up at the Center.
 Be warned, however, that the tours are heavily oriented toward undergraduate students with much emphasis on dorms, recreational facilities, etc. Many prospective graduate students have opted to skip the tour after finding the information not of particular use to them.

 I want to sit in on a class; can I find a schedule online?

 The quarterly Schedule of Classes is available online here.